MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ```

 Although the function shown in the previous example uses error handling, it also generates an
 unhandled exception because the command doesn't generate a terminating error.
-This is also very
+This is also important
-important to understand.
+to understand.
 Only terminating errors are caught.
-Specify the ErrorAction parameter with
+Specify the **ErrorAction** parameter with Stop
-Stop as the value to turn a non-terminating error into a terminating one.
+as the value to turn a non-terminating error into a terminating one.

 ```powershell
 function Test-MrErrorHandling {